BurntSushi/blog/content/post/ripgrep.md

 * Tools that search many files at once are generally *slower* if they use memory maps, not faster.

-As the author of both `ripgrep` and
-[the underlying regular expression engine](https://github.com/rust-lang-nursery/regex), I will use this opportunity to provide detailed insights into the performance of each code search tool.
+As someone who has worked on text search in Rust in their free time for the last 2.5 years, and as the author of both `ripgrep` and [the underlying regular expression engine](https://github.com/rust-lang-nursery/regex), I will use this opportunity to provide detailed insights into the performance of each code search tool.
 No benchmark will go unscrutinized!